idaholab/moose/framework/doc/content/sqa/framework_stp.md

 "Tester", see [#test-automation].
 If the execution output matches the anticipated output than the test is accepted (pass), otherwise it is rejected (fail).

 In addition, test coverage reports will be created for all proposed changes.
-The overall line coverage is required to increase or remain constant (it may not decrease).
-Additionally, the independent reviewer is expected to use these reports to ensure that the proposed changes are tested at an appropriate level at the discretion of the reviewer.
+Ideally, the overall line coverage should increase or remain constant at the discretion of the reviewer, but coverage should never drop below the level of 80%.
+Additionally, the independent reviewer is expected to use the coverage reports to ensure that the proposed changes are tested at an appropriate level.

 ### Reports, records, standard formatting, and conventions